jacobvarner/hoops-blog/_posts/2016-12-8-SEC-Basketball-in-the-Ranks-Early-December.md

 The polls I've selected are...

-**(Ratings Percentage Index (RPI))[http://www.espn.com/mens-college-basketball/rpi/_/sort/RPI]:** The RPI has it's flaws, but focused mostly on head to head competition.
+**[Ratings Percentage Index (RPI)](http://www.espn.com/mens-college-basketball/rpi/_/sort/RPI):** The RPI has it's flaws, but focused mostly on head to head competition.
 Despite its flaws, the RPI is still used as a big part of the selection process in March.

-**(Basketball Power Index (BPI))[http://www.espn.com/mens-college-basketball/bpi]:** The BPI is similar to the RPI, but also focuses on more modern things like pace of play and which players were active for any said game.
+**[Basketball Power Index (BPI)](http://www.espn.com/mens-college-basketball/bpi):** The BPI is similar to the RPI, but also focuses on more modern things like pace of play and which players were active for any said game.

-**(Massey Ratings)[http://www.masseyratings.com/cb/ncaa-d1/ratings]:** A computer rating system based on team's past performance.
+**[Massey Ratings](http://www.masseyratings.com/cb/ncaa-d1/ratings):** A computer rating system based on team's past performance.
 Massey rates based on past wins and losses, but also predicts the number of future wins and losses based on the team's remaining schedule.

-**(Sagarin Ratings)[http://sagarin.com/sports/cbsend.htm]:** Similar to Massey's rating system, Jeff Sagarin developed another commonly used computer rating system but the formula remains a secret for obvious reasons.
+**[Sagarin Ratings](http://sagarin.com/sports/cbsend.htm):** Similar to Massey's rating system, Jeff Sagarin developed another commonly used computer rating system but the formula remains a secret for obvious reasons.
 These ratings focus on past competition and any predictions are based solely on two team's ratings and where the game is played.

-**(Kevin Pauga Index)[http://www.kpisports.net/d-i_mbb/2016-17-d-mbb-kpi-rankings/]:** The KPI rankings are based off of a team's performance compared to that team's expected performance.
+**[Kevin Pauga Index](http://www.kpisports.net/d-i_mbb/2016-17-d-mbb-kpi-rankings/):** The KPI rankings are based off of a team's performance compared to that team's expected performance.
 Teams are assigned a score between -1 and 1 for each game.
 Games are seen as equal to each other and no data from before the current season is used.

 |-----------------------+-----+-----+-----+-----+-----+-------|
 | Team                  | RPI | BPI | M   | S   | KPI | AVG   |